-Unlocking Investment Potential: Discover the Secrets of Smart Stock Research - YaNoticias
+Unlocking Investment Potential: Discover the Secrets of Smart Stock Research - YANoticias

 ## Innovative Stock Analysis Features

 Yiazou IQ harnesses advanced AI tools to generate in-depth stock reports.
-These reports analyze a variety of metrics, including:
+These reports analyse a variety of metrics, including:

 1. Market Sentiment Analysis: Understanding investor sentiments through social media trends and financial news.